What happens if I am not accepted at my Firm choice university but meet the conditions of my Insurance offer at Warwick?

 In a small number of cases, those who do not meet the conditions of their offer may be made an offer of a place on a different but related degree course.
 They are not obliged to accept such an offer, but we endeavour to give candidates the flexibility to choose themselves.

-We’re guaranteeing University-managed campus accommodation for all new full-time first-year undergraduates (excluding MBChB as this is a graduate entry course), provided that you accept your change of course offer from Warwick and you apply online for accommodation by the deadline of 31st August.
+We’re guaranteeing campus accommodation for all new full-time first-year undergraduates (excluding MBChB as this is a graduate entry course), provided that you hold an unconditional firm offer of study (including offers through insurance, clearing and adjustment) from Warwick as of 22 August 2019 and you apply online for accommodation by the deadline of 22 August 2019.

 For more information relating to change of course and accommodation, please see our allocation policy.